 A popular anti-humanist argument

 Religious people sometimes present humanists with a challenge.
-Religion, they say, provides answers to some profound questions about the nature of morality and how knowledge of moral truths is possible.
+Religion, they say, provides answers to the questions of about the nature of morality and how knowledge of moral truths is possible.
 Where did morality come from?
 From God!
 How can we know what’s morally right and wrong?
 By turning to religion!
 Indeed, many religious people offer these answers as certainties.

 But this is poor reasoning.
 True, there are several thorny philosophical puzzles about both the nature of morality and how moral knowledge is possible.